zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Chain-Fibers-Redux.rst

 Transactors
 -----------

-Transactors are pretty much exactly the same as in Ethereum 1.0 - they are the users of the system.
+Transactors are pretty much exactly the same as in Expanse 1.0 - they are the users of the system.

 Transactors: make transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transactors make a transaction much like they do in the existing
-Ethereum system.
+Expanse system.
 One or two minor differences - addresses can be used as
 a distance metric; those sharing the same number of initial bits are
 considered "closer", which means a greater certainty into the future
 that they will continue to be contained in the same state subspace.